merely-useful/py-rse/index.md

 :   A style of writing code that involves naming variables and objects with no space, underscore (`_`), dot (`.`), or dash (`-`) characters, with each word being capitalized.
 Examples include `CalculateSum` and `findPattern`.
 See also: [kebab case](#kebab_case), [pothole case](#pothole_case)

 **catch (an exception)**<a id="catch_exception"></a>
-:   To accept responsibility for handling an error or other unexpected event. \gref{R}{r_language} prefers "handling a condition" to "catching an exception". \gref{Python}{python}, on the other hand, encourages raising and catching exceptions, and in some situations, requires it.
+:   To accept responsibility for handling an error or other unexpected event. \gref{R}{r_language} prefers "handling a condition" to "catching an exception." \gref{Python}{python}, on the other hand, encourages raising and catching exceptions, and in some situations, requires it.

 **Creative Commons license**<a id="cc_license"></a>
 :   A set of \gref{licenses}{license} that can be applied to published work.
 Each license is formed by concatenating one or more of `-BY` (Attribution): users must cite the original source; `-SA` (ShareAlike): users must share their own work under a similar license; `-NC` (NonCommercial): work may not be used for commercial purposes without the creator's permission; `-ND` (NoDerivatives): no derivative works (e.g., translations) can be created without the creator's permission.
-Thus, `CC-BY-NC` means "users must give attribution and cannot use commercially without permission".
-The term `CC-0` (zero, not letter 'O') is sometimes used to mean "no restrictions", i.e., the work is in the public domain.
+Thus, `CC-BY-NC` means "users must give attribution and cannot use commercially without permission."
+The term `CC-0` (zero, not letter 'O') is sometimes used to mean "no restrictions," i.e., the work is in the public domain.

 **checklist**<a id="checklist"></a>
 :   A list of things to be checked or completed when doing a task.